BLCM/bl3mods/Aaron0000/Balands/README.md

 Anointed Enforcers should no longer spawn outside of the encounters with the Anointed Alpha, Luke, and Muldock.

- ┗----Rationale: If 2/3 of the moves this enemy could make didn't make them immune to damage (as well as not being able to switch between the immunity actions repeatedly), this enemy would be stomachable.
+ ┗----Rationale: If 2/3 of the moves this enemy didn't make them immune to damage (as well as not being able to switch between the immunity actions repeatedly), this enemy would be stomachable.
 But one can potentially waste minutes waiting for this enemy to actually be vulnerable.
 Removing this enemy improves the flow of combat.

 OTHER CHANGES/FIXES